intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 .. note::

    Experimental support for XGBoost* and LightGBM* categorical data is not supported at this time.
-   In order for the model conversion to work with daal4py, non-numeric data should be converted to numeric data before training and converting the model.
+   For the model conversion to work with daal4py, convert non-numeric data to numeric data before training and converting the model.

 Conversion